ibbles/LearningCMake/README.md

 default when simply giving `install(TARGETS <target>)`.
 Just don't forget to also include the `EXPORT` part.

-The last two, the Config.cmake file and other files and directories, are not related to the target.
-We specify that a Config.cmake file should be generated with the follwing.
+The last two, the `my_Config.cmake` file and other files and directories, are not related to the target.
+We specify that a `my_Config.cmake` file should be generated with the following.

 ```
 install(